ooples/pine_script_docs/source/language/Conditional_structures.rst

 The local blocks in conditional structures must be indented by four spaces or a tab.

-Some Pine built-in functions cannot be called from within conditional structures.
+Some Pine built-in functions cannot be called from within the local blocks of conditional structures.
 They are:
 `alertcondition() <https://www.tradingview.com/pine-script-reference/v5/#fun_alertcondition>`__,
 `barcolor() <https://www.tradingview.com/pine-script-reference/v5/#fun_barcolor>`__,
 `fill() <https://www.tradingview.com/pine-script-reference/v5/#fun_fill>`__,